2011B4A7584P/Udacity/Data_Engineer/Data_Wrangling_With_MongoDB/L1/L1_Learnings.md

 		of all fruits banana is my favorite

 * The [pprint](https://docs.python.org/3/library/pprint.html) module provides a capability to *pretty-print* arbitrary Python data structures in a form which can be used as input to the interpreter.
 If the formatted structures include objects which are not fundamental Python types, the representation may not be loadable.
-This may be the case if objects such as files, sockets or classes are included, as well as many other objects which are not representable as Python literals.
+This may be the case if objects such as files, sockets or classes are included, as well as many other objects which are not representable as Python literals

 * Working with Excel documents with [xlrd](https://pypi.org/project/xlrd/)

 * **xlrd** module is compatible with both .xls and .xlsx formats

 * [xlwt](https://pypi.org/project/xlwt/) module is used for create spreadsheet files compatible with MS Excel 97/2000/XP/2003 XLS files, on any platform, with Python 2.6, 2.7, 3.3+

+* JSON came out of need for representing data that outgrew beyond limitations of tabular data
+* JSON - JavaScript Object Notation is a lightweight data-interchange format
+	* It is easy for humans to read and write
+	* It is easy for machines to parse and generate
+	* It is a text format that is completely language independent
+	* It uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others
+	* These properties make JSON an ideal data-interchange language
+	* JSON standard has emerged for modeling data and as a means of transmitting data between systems
+	* JSON is built on two structures:

+		* A collection of name/value pairs - in various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or an associative array
+		* An ordered list of values - in most languages, this is realized as an array, vector, list, or sequence
+		* These are universal data structures - virtually all modern programming languages support them in one form or another
+		* It makes sense that a data format that is interchangeable with programming languages also be based on these structures
+	* We implement observations as JSON objects (synonymous to python dictionaries)
+	* JSON objects are in fact mostly dictionaries (JSON objects are dictionaries in python and in many other langugages)
+	* There is a data type in most programming languages that is analogous to JSON object
+	* Many other languages have dictionaries or map like data types that are very similar to JSON objects